MediaComem/comem-archidep/ex/netlify-static-deployment.md

 $> npm config set prefix '~/.npm-global'
 ```

-You should now add the new NPM global installation directory to your path.
+You should now add the new npm global installation directory to your path.
 The command will depend on what shell you are using.
 Find out with:

 ```bash
 $> echo $0
 ```

 **If using `bash`**

 ```bash
 $> echo 'export PATH=~/.npm-global/bin:$PATH' >> ~/.bash_profile
 $> source ~/.bash_profile
 ```

 **If using `zsh`**

 ```bash
 $> echo 'export PATH=~/.npm-global/bin:$PATH' >> ~/.zshrc
 $> source ~/.zshrc